Cicisonghina/articles-maman-et-pm/articles/page_de_garde/guideEN.md

 * **The Prologue:** Start with Article 0.
 It lays the foundation for the quest.
 * **The Trials:** Dive into Phase 1 (Articles 1-4) to understand the terrain.
-* **The Revelation:** Read Article 5, "7:30 PM, When My Real Sprint Begins".
+* **The Revelation:** Read Article 5, "7:30 PM Sprint".
 It's the heart of the transformation.
 * **The Arsenal:** Explore Phase 2 to see the weapons I've forged.
 * **The Treasure:** My Product Manager portfolio is the final destination.
 It's where the quest becomes a concrete service offering.